Amarilli/Texas-Education-and-Accountability-Rating-a-Machine-Learning-Model/README.md

 We built a predictor using `pymongo` and `Flask`.

-Upon selecting the relevant categories for our Machine Learning Model, the insertion of thsoe same features enables the predictor to forecast the accountability rating with an accuracy of 79% just like the model.
+Upon selecting the relevant categories for our Machine Learning Model, the insertion of those same features enables the predictor to forecast the accountability rating with an accuracy of 79%, just like the model.

 Example of prediction A: